khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - has regional edge caches that bring more of your content closer to your viewers, even when the content is not popular enough to stay at a POP, to help improve performance for that content.
 - You can use different origins for different types of content on a single site – e.g. Amazon S3 for static objects, Amazon EC2 for dynamic content, and custom origins for third-party content.
 ### cloudfront_with_s3
+- A- mazon CloudFront is a content delivery network (CDN) service that delivers static and dynamic web content, video streams, and APIs around the world, securely and at scale.
+- By design, delivering data out of Amazon CloudFront can be more cost-effective than delivering it from Amazon S3 directly to your users.
+- Amazon CloudFront serves content through a worldwide network of data centers called Edge Locations.
+- Using edge servers to cache and serve content improves performance by providing content closer to where viewers are located.

-When you put your content in an Amazon S3 bucket in the cloud, a lot of things become much easier.
-First, you don’t need to plan for and allocate a specific amount of storage space because Amazon S3 buckets scale automatically.
-As Amazon S3 is a serverless service, you don’t need to manage or patch servers that store files yourself; you just put and get your content.
-Finally, even if you require a server for your application (for example, because you have a dynamic application), the server can be smaller because it doesn’t have to handle requests for static content.
+- When you put your content in an Amazon S3 bucket in the cloud, a lot of things become much easier.
+- First, you don’t need to plan for and allocate a specific amount of storage space because Amazon S3 buckets scale automatically.
+- As Amazon S3 is a serverless service, you don’t need to manage or patch servers that store files yourself; you just put and get your content.
+- Finally, even if you require a server for your application (for example, because you have a dynamic application), the server can be smaller because it doesn’t have to handle requests for static content.

-Amazon CloudFront is a content delivery network (CDN) service that delivers static and dynamic web content, video streams, and APIs around the world, securely and at scale.
-By design, delivering data out of Amazon CloudFront can be more cost-effective than delivering it from Amazon S3 directly to your users.
-Amazon CloudFront serves content through a worldwide network of data centers called Edge Locations.
-Using edge servers to cache and serve content improves performance by providing content closer to where viewers are located.

-When a user requests content that you serve with Amazon CloudFront, their request is routed to a nearby Edge Location.
+- When a user requests content that you serve with Amazon CloudFront, their request is routed to a nearby Edge Location.
 If Amazon CloudFront has a cached copy of the requested file, CloudFront delivers it to the user, providing a fast (low-latency) response.
 If the file they’ve requested isn’t yet cached, CloudFront retrieves it from your origin – for example, the Amazon S3 bucket where you’ve stored your content.
 Then, for the next local request for the same content, it’s already cached nearby and can be served immediately.

 By caching your content in Edge Locations, Amazon CloudFront reduces the load on your Amazon S3 bucket and helps ensure a faster response for your users when they request content.
 Also, data transfer out for content by using Amazon CloudFront is often more cost-effective than serving files directly from Amazon S3, and there is no data transfer fee from Amazon S3 to Amazon CloudFront.
 You only pay for what is delivered to the internet from Amazon CloudFront, plus request fees.